 SCADA systems are composed of several subsystems, the most important of which are the remote terminal units (RTUs) and the programmable logic controllers (PLCs).

 - RTUs act as data concentrators.
 Connected to sensors on-site equipment, they convert sensor signals to digital data.
 They employ telemetry hardware, which sends these digital data to the supervisory system.
 On the other end, RTUs receive digital commands from the supervisory system and transmit them to the end devices.

-- Programmable Logic Controllers (PLCs) monitor programmed parameters.
-They could monitor liquid levels, gas meters, voltage, current, pressure, temperature, humidity, viscosity, volumetric flow rate, mass and more.
+- PLCs monitor programmed parameters.
+They can monitor liquid levels, gas meters, voltage, current, pressure, temperature, humidity, viscosity, volumetric flow rate, mass, and more.
 Organizations program PLCs through structured language and elementary logic operations.
 They usually have more sophisticated control capabilities than RTUs.
 Sometimes, they are a substitute for RTUs as field devices because they are more economical and versatile.
 PLCs are best associated with older generations SCADA systems but are quickly being replaced by Industrial PCs.

 - Industrial PCs (IPCs) are used for process control, data acquisition, and analysis.
 Unlike PLCs, IPC functions can be updated remotely via cloud-based control systems.
 This degree of connectivity allows for immediate modification and upgrades to the existing control system.
 While PLCs were the standard for years, they are not "smart" tech like IPCs that offer advanced features and the ability to update their programming through the cloud.

 - Telemetry systems connect PLCs and RTUs to the main control center and data warehouses.
 They are either wired or wireless.
 Wired telemetry media in SCADA systems include leased telephone lines and WAN circuits.
 Their wireless counterparts, meanwhile, include satellite, radio and microwaves.